 Advanced Rowing Course

-The aim of the advanced course is to improve your technique and speed and will mostly happen in sculling Liteboats.
+The aim of the Advanced course is to improve your technique and speed and will mostly happen in sculling Liteboats.
 During the course the intensity of the sessions will increase allowing you to row further every week.
 Advanced groups also have the opportunity to take out racing shells at the discretion of their instructor.
 Please let us know about your preferences between these two options, along with any other goals you may have, when you register.

 Overview of the course: